cwfei/proposals/suria-fcm-direct-channel.md

 Reward uses data-only notification so that the app can handle foreground notifications by presenting custom reward dialogs to the users.
 To achive this, `shouldEstablishDirectChannel` needs to be set to true in the Firebase iOS SDK which automatically establishes a socket-based, direct channel to the FCM server.

-With the deprecation of the Direct Channel API, data-only messages will no longer work as intended without proper.
+With the deprecation of the Direct Channel API, data-only messages will no longer work as intended without proper migration.

 ## Proposed solution